-Your policies are customizable rules or logic the Gateway executes during an API transaction.
+Your policies are customizable rules or logic that the Gateway executes during an API transaction.
 Policies generally fall into security, transformation, performance, routing, or monitoring and testing categories.
 They are added to flows to enforce security, reliability, and proper data transfer.
 Examples of policies include traffic shaping, authentication/authorization, rate limiting, and dynamic routing.
 You can use dozens of policies; see the comprehensive list below.
 Learn more about the Policy Studio's features.

 Celigo's API Management offers two different packages: the Standard Plan and the Advanced Plan.
 Below is a list of all the policies available to Standard and Advanced Plan subscribers.